 Then, I decided to progress in my personal and professional life by coming to London.
 I completed a MSc in Environmental Sciences: Management and Legislation, awarded with Distinction, and had the opportunity to develop a project for Hillingdon Council in order to change behaviours to reduce carbon emissions from transport.
 Also, during this time I had a great opportunity by working in a research project funded by British Council in order to explain impacts of global climate change in agriculture in which I gained data analysis experience.

-I love volunteering, so, I organised events for Shoreditch Citizen, plus large assemblies to achieve targets, and maximised potential of websites and databases and I’ve been working with Blue Cross in order to raise money for protecting animals in the UK.
+I volunteered with an organisation called Shoreditch Citizen in London coordinating events plus large assemblies in order to organise the community for improving their health and environment.
+Also, I help them to maximise potential of websites and databases.
+I’ve been working with Blue Cross in order to raise money for protecting animals in the UK.

 During the last 5 years, I’ve been working in marketing and therefore started my passion for blogging.
-I learnt and demonstrated technical acumen when spearheading IT projects at Informabiz because I regularly updated clients and management, advised on enhancements, set up blogs and actualised websites; employed SEO for page 1 listing.
+I spearheaded IT projects at Informabiz, regularly updated clients and management, advised on enhancements, set up blogs and actualised websites; employed SEO for page 1 listing.

 My Goal in life is to leave to my daughter and other children a better world where they can breath clean air and drink clean water…